TheoCostes/Market-Analyzer/README.md

 ## Roadmap to follow

-- connect to api to get historical data from diferent market ==> DONE
+- connect to api to get historical data from different market ==> DONE
 - create a pipeline to transform the data and create features
 - create a pipeline to train a model for the TA
 - create a pipeline to train a model for the PA